 january 25, 2022

-There are two broad categories of after-reading questions that primary teachers should be asking regarding comprehension.
+There are two broad categories of after-reading questions that primary teachers should be asking regarding reading comprehension.

 - Questions that ask about the details stated in the text.